-Whilst the application is in outline only with all matters reserved, it is supported by detailed illustrative plans and the proposed floor space is established in the application.
+Whilst the application is in outline only with all matters reserved, it is supported by detailed illustrative plans, although the number of bedrooms is no longer specified.
 The FRA confirms that the finished floor level would be higher than the existing public house.

 The existing building of the Full Quart, despite significant extensions, retains much of its traditional character.
 The original farmhouse style building is clearly visible and makes a welcome contribution to the streetscene.
-By contrast, the development proposal would result in the original building being dominated by an excessively large extension, which is both substantially higher and with a footprint which far exceeds the existing traditional building.
-The focus of the site would be changed to the new building and the existing traditional building would appear subsumed within the wider development.
+By contrast, a development proposal of 2 storey development for a significant number of bedrooms (even if less than 30) would result in the original building being dominated by the extension, which would be higher than the existing traditional building.
+The focus of the site would be changed to the new building and the existing traditional building is likely to appear subsumed within the wider development.
+A reserved matters application based on the illustrative plans would therefore be unlikely to be acceptable.

-Instead of taking the opportunity to improve the current unsatisfactory frontage dominated by car parking, the proposed development retains the frontage car parking and proposes the loss of the majority of the green space which currently exists to the rear of the site.
-The building would extend across the site adding to the ribbon development along the A370 and closing the visual gap between the public house and the adjacent caravan sales site.
-The loss of green space to the rear, which is visible in public views from East Hewish lane and from the railway line, would have an adverse impact on rural character, replacing a paddock area with extensive car parking.
+It is likely that wherever the extension is sited (depending on its eventual size), the need to provide additional car parking is likely to lead to the loss of the majority of the green space which currently exists to the rear of the site.
+The loss of green space to the rear, which is visible in public views from East Hewish lane and from the railway line, would have an adverse impact on rural character, replacing a paddock area with car parking.
+A smaller car park would therefore be required at the reserved matter stage.

-The proposed development would be out of scale and character with the existing building and would have an adverse impact on the character of the area.
-In this respect, the proposal does not comply with policies CS5, CS12 and CS22 of the Core Strategy, policies DM10, DM55, DM57 and DM32 of the Sites and Policies Plan (Part 1) and advice in the Landscape Character Assessment SPD
+This is an outline application and the scale and form of the development would be a matter for the reserved matter stage if outline permission is granted.
+The illustrative plans suggest a development which would be out of scale and character with the existing building and would have an adverse impact on the character of the area.
+In this respect, a reserved matter submission for this scale of development would not comply with policies CS5, CS12 and CS22 of the Core Strategy, policies DM10, DM55, DM57 and DM32 of the Sites and Policies Plan (Part 1) and advice in the Landscape Character Assessment SPD